 Our Mission and Method

-Hope Technology School is a WASC accredited K-8 school program.
+Hope Technology School is a WASC accredited K-8 school program, including a pilot 9th grade.
 We also conduct a licensed Preschool Program and an NPA certified Therapy Department and Vocational Education Program.
 We are a non -profit private school and have been serving Bay Area families since 2001.
-Our mission is to provide a fully inclusive education for both typically developing and special needs students.
+We strive to provide a fully inclusive education for both typically developing and special needs students.

 - Average Class Size: 12 students